Ouyi Zhixu: On other Chinese religions

-View of other traditions

-Ouyi Zhixu had a non-sectarian view of the various forms of Buddhism, seeing them all as useful skillful means (upaya).
-According to Zhixu:The potentials and circumstances of sentient beings all differ, and so all different forms of the Buddhist Teaching have been devised, some open, some closed, using all sorts of terminology.
-The Teaching is expressed effectively to all sentient beings according to what they are ready to hear.Ouyi was well versed in the different Buddhist traditions of China, and according to his autobiography, he saw himself as being part of an inclusive tradition that included diverse Buddhisms such as Tiantai, Chan, Vinaya, and Pure Land.

 Ouyi also had a deep knowledge of Confucianism and in some of his writings he sought to integrate Buddhism and Confucianism, which he saw as deeply compatible and complementary.
 Ouyi held that "the teachings of the Buddha and the sages are doing nothing else but urging us to exert our minds to the utmost."
 For Ouyi, the profound meaning and ultimate source of Buddhism and Confucianism were the same true original mind.

 He also saw Buddhism and Confucianism as approaching the same truth in different ways, writing:that the Great Way lies in the human mind is the only principle that has existence throughout the ages and is not privately owned by the Buddha and the sages.
 The unification of difference and convergence in sameness, is beyond the reach of Confucianism, Buddhism, and Daoism.
 In terms of reality, the Way is neither of this world, nor beyond this world.
 Thus, entering truth through the Way is called otherworldliness; entering the secular through the Way is called worldliness.
 Both the true and the secular are externalities, and externalities do not deviate from the way...Confucianism and Daoism both use true doctrines to protect the secular, so that the secular will not go against the truth; Buddhism approaches the secular to understand the truth, wherein the truth does not mix with the secular.
 Ouyi wrote a Chan interpretation of the Book of Changes (Yijing) and he said that this was "nothing else but an introduction of Chan into Confucianism, in order to entice Confucians to understand Chan".
 Ouyi went as far as to write that "Confucianism, Daoism, Chan, Vinaya, Doctrinal Buddhism were nothing but yellow leaves and empty fists", meaning that they were all just skillful means (upaya) that could be used to attain the One Principle (yili).